damiyu/CSE151A-MEW/README.md

 [Model 3 Notebook](/src/models/neural_net.ipynb)

-We decided to experiment further by creating a linear regression based neural network as we wanted to see if there would be any improvements if more layers are added to accommodate more complexity.
+We decided to experiment further by creating a linear regression-based neural network as we wanted to see if there would be any improvements if more layers were added to accommodate more complexity.
 Once again we used the baseline models data with a few changes: we dropped the `firm` and `job_title`, we split up the `date` column into separate `month` and `year` columns, we added columns `pros_length` and `cons_length`, we encoded the `current` column to ints, we one-hot encoded the `recommend`, `ceo_approv`, `outlook`, `month`, and `duration`, and finally we used min-max normalization on all non-encoded numerical fields.
 We continued to use MSE, and FVU as our metrics.

 ```
 def buildReluNN():